Unfair contract terms

-Nathalie had a contract with a small local Internet provider, with no end-date specified.
-One day she received an e-mail informing her that the contract would be terminated as of next week.
+Nathalie had a contract with a small local internet provider, with no end date specified.
+One day she received an e-mail informing her that the contract would be terminated as of the following week.
 She called the provider and asked for an explanation but they couldn't give any real reason for cancelling the contract at such a short notice.

 Nathalie contacted a consumer association, who told her such term was most likely unfair.
-She therefore contacted the Internet provider again and managed to get her Internet subscription extended for sufficient time to enable her to switch to a different provider.
+She therefore contacted the internet provider again and managed to get her subscription extended long enough for her to switch to a different provider.

 Terms whereby a consumer has to notify an intention to end such contracts but where the deadline for doing so is unreasonably early.

-Mark has a one-year mobile phone contract which he concluded 10 months ago.
+Mark has a 1 year mobile phone contract which he took out 10 months ago.
 His wife recently switched to a new mobile phone company offering very attractive bundle packs and free calls within the network.
 Mark decided to switch to this new operator as soon as his contract expired.
-He checked his contract and found out that, if he wanted to terminate it, he should have given 6-months' notice.
-Since he didn't do that, his contract would have been automatically extended for another year.
+He checked his contract and found out that, if he wanted to end it, he should have given 6 months' notice.
+As he hadn't done that, his contract had been automatically extended for another year.

 Terms which bind consumers even though they could not easily have been aware of them before signing the contract.

-Monika searched on the Internet and found that "hidden" terms like this are unfair.
-She told the owner of the apartment that this additional obligation wasn't fair because she hadn't been informed of it before signing the lease - and she eventually managed to avoid that fixed cost.
+Monika searched on the internet and found that hidden terms like this are unfair.
+She told the owner of the apartment that this additional obligation wasn't fair because she hadn't been informed of it before signing the lease - and she eventually managed to avoid the fixed cost.

 Pavel took out a loan from his bank to buy a new car.
 After 8 months, he discovered that his monthly instalments had gone up.

-When he looked more closely at the contract, Pavel discovered a term authorising the bank to unilaterally change the interest rate without giving Pavel a chance to terminate the contract.
+When he looked more closely at the contract, Pavel discovered a term authorising the bank to change the interest rate without giving him a chance to end the contract.

 He contacted his local consumer association for advice.
-They told him that, since there was no clause giving Pavel the right to terminate the contract, the term allowing the bank to put up the interest rate was unfair.
-They advised him not to pay the higher interest rate and to file an official complaint with them, had the bank refused to review the unfair term - Pavel followed their advice and managed to have the contract clause changed.
+They told him that, as there was no clause giving Pavel the right to terminate the contract, the term allowing the bank to put up the interest rate was unfair.
+They advised him not to pay the higher interest rate and to file an official complaint with them if the bank refused to review the unfair term.
+Pavel followed their advice and managed to have the contract clause changed.

 Terms which allow a trader to make changes to the product or service to be provided unilaterally and without a valid reason.

 Birgit ordered new tiles for her renovated bathroom.
-She chose white-and-blue striped tiles.
-After 4 weeks, the tiles arrived but they were simple white matt tiles with no stripes.
-When she contacted the supplier, they pointed out that, under the terms and conditions displayed on the order, if the company was unable to supply any particular item for whatever reason, it would replace it with an item of equivalent standard and value.
+She chose white and blue striped tiles.
+After 4 weeks, the tiles arrived but they were simple white tiles with no stripes.
+When she contacted the supplier they pointed out that, under the terms and conditions displayed on the order form, if the company was unable to supply an item for whatever reason, it would replace it with an item of equivalent standard and value.

-Birgit contacted the European Consumer Centres network and was told it was unfair to have terms and conditions that provided for unilateral changes in the product supplied.
-With the support of the ECC-net, she eventually got her money back.
+Birgit contacted the ECC-net and was told it was unfair to have terms and conditions that provided for unilateral changes in the product supplied.
+With the support of ECC-net, she eventually got her money back.

-Thomas signed a 5-year contract for servicing of the central heating system in his new house.
-After 18 months, he found that the monthly fee had unexpectedly risen.
-When asked for an explanation, the trader pointed to a clause in the contract reserving the company's "right" to increase its prices for servicing the heating with written notice of just one month.
+Thomas signed a 5 year contract for servicing of the central heating system in his new house.
+After 18 months, he found that the monthly fee had unexpectedly gone up.
+When he asked for an explanation, the trader pointed to a clause in the contract reserving the company's right to increase its prices for servicing the heating, with written notice of just one month.

 Thomas checked with his national consumer association, who told him that a term allowing the trader to increase the price of a service without allowing the consumer to cancel the contract was most likely unfair.
 Thomas decided to cancel the contract instead of paying unforeseen additional costs.